synthreason-source/OS/README.md

 SATA port selection with 'disk_select'

 guest programs require bochs_drivers.h to interface with the OS.
+Uses 8.3 filesystem so rename it...

 TODO: add ethernet, Lynx_(web_browser) & busybox